abraunegg/onedrive/docs/podman.md

 Run the podman image with the commands below and make sure to change the value of `ONEDRIVE_DATA_DIR` to the actual onedrive data directory on your filesystem that you wish to use (e.g. `export ONEDRIVE_DATA_DIR="/home/abraunegg/OneDrive"`).

 **Important:** The 'target' folder of `ONEDRIVE_DATA_DIR` must exist before running the podman container.
-The script below will create 'ONEDRIVE_DATA_DIR' so that it exists locally for the podman volument mapping to occur.
+The script below will create 'ONEDRIVE_DATA_DIR' so that it exists locally for the podman volume mapping to occur.

 It is also a requirement that the container be run using a non-root uid and gid, you must insert a non-root UID and GID (e.g.` export ONEDRIVE_UID=1000` and export `ONEDRIVE_GID=1000`).
 The script below will use `id` to evaluate your system environment to use the correct values.
 ```bash